ansys/pyturbowizard/ptw_documentation/ConfigFile.md

       }
 ```

-First, different general case parameters, like the final ``` caseFilename ``` and the initial ``` meshFilename ``` have to be specified.
+First, different general case parameters, like the final ``` caseFilename ``` and the initial ``` meshFilename ``` have
+to be specified.
 Supported file types for meshes are .def, .cgns, .msh and .cas.
-Make sure that the mesh consists is located in the Fluent working directory.
+Make sure that the mesh consists is located in the
+Fluent working directory.
-msh- and cas-files can be prescribed as list (e.g. ```"meshFilename": ["mesh1.msh","mesh2.msh"]```), in this case the files are imported in the prescribed order.
+msh- and cas-files can be prescribed as list (e.g. ```"meshFilename": ["mesh1.msh","mesh2.msh"]```), in this case the
+files are imported in the prescribed order.

 Optional objects are:

 - ```functions```:
     - Define special functions for the specific case
     - If not defined, the default or global functions are used (if defined in the root path of your configuration file)
     - More details: [Functions](#functions)
 - ```gravity_vector```:  Vector defining gravity, e.g. ```[0.0, 0.0, -9.81]```, default: not set, gravity off
 - Definition of Rotation Axis
     - ```rotation_axis_direction```: Vector defining axis direction, default: ```[0.0, 0.0, 1.0]```
     - ```rotation_axis_origin```: Vector defining axis origin, default: ```[0.0, 0.0, 0.0]```
-  - ```isentropic_efficiency_ratio```: Calculation of Isentropic Efficiency (supported arguments: "TotalToTotal", "TotalToStatic", "StaticToStatic")
+- ```isentropic_efficiency_ratio```: Calculation of Isentropic Efficiency (supported arguments: "TotalToTotal", "
+  TotalToStatic", "StaticToStatic")
 - ```skip_execution```: Skips the execution of the case, default: ```false```
-  - ```run_extsch```: Run extsch-script: extracts all rp-variables of the case-file as ascii-file (linux-platforms only!) , default: ```false```
+- ```run_extsch```: Run extsch-script: extracts all rp-variables of the case-file as ascii-file (linux-platforms
+  only!) , default: ```false```

 #### Profiles

-You can choose to specify a profile for your inlet or outlet boundaries by providing the ``` profileName ``` in your Fluent working directory.
+You can choose to specify a profile for your inlet or outlet boundaries by providing the ``` profileName ``` in your
+Fluent working directory.
 Restrictions when using profiles:

 - Inlet:
     - Profiles for Total Pressure, Total Temperature & Absolute Velocity Directions can be specified
     - Naming Convention:
         - Profilename: "inlet-bc"
         - Total Pressure: "pt-in"
         - Total Temperature: "tt-in"
         - Velocity directions in cylindrical coordinates: "vrad-dir","vrad-dir","vax-dir"
 - Outlet:
     - Profile for Static Pressure
     - Naming Convention
         - Profilename: "outlet-bc"
         - Static Pressure: "p-out"

-**Note**: If you want to use the csv-table-format as profile input, Fluent expects the specific file with the file extension "csv"!
+**Note**: If you want to use the csv-table-format as profile input, Fluent expects the specific file with the file
+extension "csv"!

 Example snippet for a inlet profile data table (csv-format):

 ```
 [Name]
 inlet-bc